zhxinyu/cosan/README.md

 ### Utility Classes

 ##### Kfold & Random Kfold
-A class to split give data set for kflod cross validation. \
+A class to split given data set for kfold cross validation.
 Given a kfold number k, the class's `setSplit` function will generate k groups of data set.
 In each group, k-1/k part of data set will be used for training and the rest 1/k for testing.
 In all k groups, the testing data sets are different.
 We achieve this by using the ith 1/k of the data set in the ith group.
 We will also implement a splitter using parallelism.

 Location: `cosan\selection\kfold.h` & `cosan\selection\randomkfold.h`

 ##### Time Series Splitter
-A class to split give data set for time series cross validation.
+A class to split given data set for time series cross validation.
 It's variation of kfold. \
 For more detial about the theory of time series cross validation, check this [link](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html).

 Location: `cosan\selection\timeseriessplit.h`